Advanced Education in Oral Medicine

 Special Care Rotation

 Tufts University School of Dental Medicine offers students a unique opportunity to work with special needs patients in a clinical setting.
-Before graduating, residents are required to spend 2 weeks at one of the Tufts Dental Facilities.
-During this time they will assist in treating day surgery patients who reside at the Fernald Developmental Center, this will be supervised and signed by medical staff.
+Residents will rotate through one of the Tufts Dental Facilities where they will assist in treating day surgery patients who reside at the Fernald Developmental Center, supervised by medical staff.

-In order to complete the program and qualify for graduation, you must document the following requirements:
+In order to complete the program and qualify for graduation, residents must complete the following requirements:

 - Successful completion of all clinical requirements.

-- Successful completion of departmental written examinations (2 per year).
+- Successful completion of departmental written/oral examinations (2 per year).

 - Successful completion of developing a scholarly manuscript for submission for publication and/or presentation at Tufts University Research Day or at a national meeting.
-This manuscript or presentation must be supervised by one of the Faculty.
+This manuscript or presentation must be supervised by one of the Faculty members.

 - Satisfactory review by the Faculty – Student Evaluations every 4 months.